 Guardrails Are Not Security

-Guardrails may prevent accidental buffer overruns, but they also hide essential system detail, making it more difficult — sometimes impossible — for cybersecurity tools to observe what is truly happening inside a device.
+Guardrails may prevent accidental buffer overruns, but they also hide essential system detail, making it more difficult — sometimes nearly impossible — for cybersecurity tools to observe what is truly happening inside a device.

-Guardrails may simplify memory management, but they also lead to generic, bloated, and less efficient code, built by a compiler or runtime that must account for every possible scenario, even those that will never occur in practice.
+Guardrails may simplify memory management, but they also lead to generic, bloated, and less efficient code, built by a compiler or at runtime that must account for every possible scenario, even those that will never occur in practice.

 Most critically, guardrails encourage a mindset in which developers become dependent on the abstraction rather than mastering the underlying machinery.
 In cybersecurity, that dependency can be fatal.